ChloeS31/ChloeS31/README.md

 <!--### Hi there 👋-->
 ## About Me
-- I'm currently working on NLP classification projects as an intern
+- I'm currently working on NLP classification projects as an intern for a car manufacturer
 - I'm currently learning AI/ML
 - I have accomplished a variety of AI projects including classifications, detections, and pose estimations, with sequential data, image data, and language data.
 - I'm currently looking for intern/junior software engineer positions, preferably in CV